Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec05.md

 3. Want to handle large variations in probability

 Although we don't have the probabilities, we can still compare different samples using ratios of their energies.

-How do we sample in these approaches?
+After obtaining the energy distribution, how do we use it to sample in these approaches?
 Sampling approaches **Markov Chain Monte Carlo** (MCMC) only require relative probabilities for generating data.
 We can also find data points that maximize the probability.

 $$
 \nabla_x \log p_\theta(x) = -\nabla_x E_\theta(x)